OLED Encapsulation: introduction and market status

 For flexible panel, rigid glass is not a a good option, and in such panels producers use different techniques, collectively referred to as Thin Film Encapsulation, or TFE.
 TFE is a multi-layer film, made from alternating organic and inorganic layers.

-The inorganic TFE material deposition can be done in different methods.
-The incumbent technology for the inorganic TFE deposition is Plasma-enhanced chemical vapor deposition (PECVD) while Atomic Layer Deposition (ALD), a modification of the basic CVD process, seems to be gaining ground in the TFE market as it enables thinner and more uniform films.
+The inorganic TFE material deposition can be done in different methods, including Plasma-enhanced chemical vapor deposition (PECVD) and Atomic Layer Deposition (ALD), that enables thinner and more uniform films.

 Further reading